vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/exercise-routine.md

 Further information: [Human Benchmark number memory exercise with history](human-benchmark-number-memory-exercise-with-history.md)

-My goal is to play number memory about once every 1-2 weeks until I can get to consistently scoring 20 or more.
+My goal is to play number memory about once per week until I can get to consistently scoring 20 or more.

 ## Chimp test